THE BENEFITS OF GOING BAREFOOT

 1-Saving money as a trim is a lot less than paying for shoes and hoof boots will normally last for at least a couple of years, so are therefore very economical -All of which saves the owner money.

 2-Better balance for the horse and less chance of falling and stumbling due to more improved feel of the ground through the hoof and frog touching the floor.

-4-Less chance of over reach as the horse can feel his feet better
+5-Less chance of overreach as the horse can feel his feet better

-6-More natural for the horse and the hoof boots can be removed so the horse can be barefoot in their paddock
+7-More natural for the horse as the hoof boots can be removed so the horse can be barefoot in their paddock

-7-Improved traction due to improved feel to allow the horse to adapt to different terrains-plus studs can be used in the hoof boots for extreme terrains if required
+8-Improved traction due to improved feel to allow the horse to adapt to different terrains-plus studs can be used in the hoof boots for extreme terrains/disciplines if required

-8-Less shock and jarring to the joints and fewer concussion injuries to the hoof and legs
+9-Less shock and jarring to the joints and fewer concussion injuries to the hoof and legs